 Members should also read and understand the York MC Participation Statement and the BMC participation statement:

 York Mountaineering Club Participation Statement

 York Mountaineering Club welcomes all new members, whether you are a relative beginner or already highly experienced, or somewhere in between.
 Perhaps you may have done a good deal of hill walking but wish to move on to winter mountaineering, or into rock climbing.
 The Club tries to create opportunities for members to improve their experience at all levels.
-Whatever the activity, Members are expected to be responsible for their own safety, and to contribute to the safety of others.
+Whatever the activity, members are expected to be responsible for their own safety, and to contribute to the safety of others.
 If you are new to an activity, you are asked to gain experience in stages; to learn appropriate skills, and to understand any risks involved.
-This is because the Club is an association of friends rather than a training organisation or a commercial "adventure-provider".
-For these reasons, some of our more "serious" trips may only be suitable for people with a certain amount of previous experience, and those for whom the trip may be a "next step".
+This is because the Club is an association of friends rather than a training organisation or a commercial 'adventure-provider'.
+For these reasons, some of our more 'serious' trips may only be suitable for people with a certain amount of previous experience, and those for whom the trip may be an appropriate next step.
 You should check this out with the event organiser.

 BMC Participation Statement